pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 However, this method is not enough polite.
 Calling the `handleReport` method directly causes a problem that OS X ignores `EnableSecureEventInput`.
 So we have to reject this approach for security reason.

+Due to the limitation of IOHIDPostEvent, we use the virtual device driver for only modifier flags.

 ## IOKit device value in kext